Adding a Return Address

 Ink Cards App

 Ink Cards is an app used to mail physical greeting cards to people.
 Customers choose a card design, personalize it using their pictures and writing a message, and we mail the card for them.
 Up until November 2017, customers sending a card did not have a way to include a return address with their card.
+Now, they can add their return address once and have it appear on all future orders.

 Customers have been requesting that we add return addressing to our cards since 2016.
 From our customer support tickets and survey feedback, we heard multiple times that the cards they sent were thrown away because the recipient thought it was junk mail.